hetima/DSP_LSTM/README.md

 - `TLDCDemandMultiplier`: multiply the distance by x while the demand storage is 0%-30%.
 - `TLDCSupplyDenominator`: divide the distance by x while the supply storage is 0%-30%.

 When the value is set to 1, the distance does not change.
 There is no setting to reduce the demand distance.
-It does not affect storage with a maximum capacity of less than 2000.
+It does not affect storage with a maximum capacity of less than 2,000.

+### Remote Demand Delay `TLRemoteDemandDelay` (New in 0.3.2)
+If both local and remote are set to demand, delays the triggering of remote demand.
+This applies to slots with a maximum storage capacity is 5,000 or more.
+Remote demand will not be executed until the total stock (actual stock + the amount in transit) falls below 98%.
+This subtle deviation solves a situation where there is no room for a local demand to occur.
+The system will return to normal operation when the actual stock (excluding the amount in transit) is less than 50%.

 ## Configuration